Why Clean Cooking?

 Exposure to household air pollution from burning wood, charcoal, coal, and kerosene is a leading risk factor for diseases, including childhood pneumonia, chronic obstructive pulmonary disorder, ischemic heart disease, stroke, and lung cancer.

-Globally, up to four million people die prematurely each year from illnesses attributable to household air pollution.
+Globally, up to 3.2 million people die prematurely each year from illnesses attributable to household air pollution.
 The adoption of cleaner, more modern stoves and fuels can reduce the risks of illness and save lives.